dborzov/netvis/ROADMAP.md

 **Estimated Hours:** 40 hours

 - [ ] Timeline overhaul: timeline is to consist of linearly proportional time instances.
-- [ ] Event timestamps will be marked on top of the timeline slider in the style descripbed by jbenet in the feedback note
+- [ ] Event timestamps will be marked on top of the timeline slider in the style described by jbenet in the feedback note
 - [ ] Adding animation for node dialing
 - [ ] Adding animation for node messages dropped
 - [ ] Message delivery animation to match the selected time instance as is described by jbenet's feedback note